 5. Add a descriptive alt text

-Finally, you should equip your image with a good alt text (alternative text) which accurately describes what a visitor sees on the image.
-The alt text is what will be shown on your website if the image fails to load.
-It is recommended to include keywords, but do not overstuff it.
-Search engines can view this as over-optimization and penalize your website for it.
-Identify one or two images you think are the most representative of your topic and assign them keywords.
-The rest of the images should only have a fitting description.
+Finally, you should write a good alt text (alternative text) for all your images that accurately describes what’s on them.
+The alt text is what you see on the website when the image fails to load.
+You should include keywords in it, but don’t get carried away.
+Search engines can view keywords stuffing as over-optimization and penalize you for it.
+Identify one or two images you think are the most representative of your topic and give their alt text a few keywords.
+Avoid using the same keywords in the rest of the images.

 If we go back to our previous Eiffel Tower example, a good alt text would be something like this “Spectacular panoramic view of Paris from the Eiffel Tower”.

 Image optimization is an ongoing process that is essential to improve your website speed and SEO.
-Although it seems like a lot of work, it will get faster once you get used to the process.
+Although it may seem like a lot of work at first, it will get much faster once you get used to the process.
 And if done correctly and diligently, it will benefit your website in a significant way.